nheron/droolsonboarding/drools/lesson_4__ruleflow.md

 ## Create your first rule flow

 in the src/test/rules create a package lesson4.
-Right click and create new File and call it ruleflow1.bpmn2 and click the OK button.
-An error messages appear to say the file is empty but the plugin will create a start event.
+Right click and create a new File and call it `ruleflow1.bpmn2` and click the OK button.
+An error message appears to say the file is empty but the plugin will create a start event.

 ![](../.gitbook/assets/lesson4_fig3.png)